Behaviour

 We are delighted to share the faces of our 3 head pupils for this year.
 We are so proud of all of the pupils that applied for the role - it was a very close race.
 It was a perfect opportunity for children to learn how a democracy works, as well as valuing pupil voice (linked to our rights respecting charter).
 We look forward to how they are going to support the school during their final year here.

-Pupil Voice at Stanford
+Pupil Voice at Laceby Stanford Primary Academy

 Click on the pictures to read thair amazing work.